Reaves lifts No. 12 Oklahoma over No. 14 WVU 91-90 in 2OT

 MORGANTOWN, W.Va.
-(AP) — Austin Reaves helped No. 12 Oklahoma pull off an impressive win on the road.

-Reaves scored four of his 28 points in the final minute of the second overtime and the Sooners held off No. 14 West Virginia 91-90 on Saturday.
+(AP)Austin Reaves scored four of his 28 points in the final minute of the second overtime and No. 12 Oklahoma held off No. 14 West Virginia 91-90 on Saturday.

-Oklahoma (13-5, 8-4 Big 12) squeaked out a win 1,000 miles from home after losing three of its last four games on the road.

-“Just a heck of a ballgame,” coach Lon Kruger said.
-“There wasn’t much margin either way throughout.
-Guys on both teams were fighting like crazy, making big-time plays, big-time stops.”

-Reaves went 10 of 20 from the floor in his second game back since missing two games while in COVID-19 protocols.
-He also had nine rebounds and seven assists.

-“Austin’s a big-time competitor,” Kruger said.
-“He wants the ball in late-game situations.
-He doesn’t shy away from anything.”

 Derek Culver had his 10th double-double of the season with a career-high 29 points and 14 rebounds for the Mountaineers (14-6, 7-4).
-He had averaged 6.5 points in six previous games against the Sooners.
+Sean McNeil added 21 points, all after halftime, and Miles McBride scored 19.

 Culver scored seven points in the second overtime to put West Virginia ahead 88-85 with 2:12 left.
-De’Vion Harmon’s layup and two free throws by Reaves gave the Sooners the lead before Miles McBride’s layup with 41 seconds left put the Mountaineers up 90-89.
+De’Vion Harmon’s layup and two free throws by Reaves gave the Sooners the lead before McBride’s layup with 41 seconds left put the Mountaineers ahead 90-89.

 Culver’s layup attempt with 7 seconds left was blocked by Oklahoma’s Kur Kuath and the ball went out of bounds back to the Sooners.
 West Virginia got it right back on a tie-up during the ensuing inbounds pass.

 After the ball went out of bounds again and West Virginia kept possession, McBride lofted a pass underneath the basket to Culver.
-But Culver missed a pair of rushed shots in a crowd as time ran out.
+But both Culver and Jalen Bridges missed rushed shots in a crowd as time ran out.

-“We have to play with an edge, and we didn’t,” Huggins said.

-West Virginia’s Sean McNeil added 21 points, all after halftime, and McBride scored 19.

-Umoja Gibson added 21 points for the Sooners.
-Harmon scored 13, Elijah Harkless had 12 and Brady Manek 11.
+Harmon added 13 points for Oklahoma.
+Elijah Harkless scored 12 and Brady Manek had 11.

 BIG PICTURE